openstreams/wflow/doc/wflow_sbm.rst

 equations are solved through a simple explicit scheme.
 In summary the following limitations apply:

-+ Channel flow, and to a lesser degree overland flow, may be unrealistic in terrain that is not steep, and where pressure forces and inertial momentum are important
++ Channel flow, and to a lesser degree overland flow, may be unrealistic in terrain that is not steep, and where pressure forces and inertial momentum are important.

-+ The lateral movement of subsurface flow may be very wrong in terrain that is not steep
++ The lateral movement of subsurface flow may be very wrong in terrain that is not steep.

 + The simple numerical solution means that results from a daily timestep model may be different from those with an hourly timestep.
-This can also cause water budget problems

 Potential and Reference evaporation
 -----------------------------------

 The wflow\_sbm model assumes the input to be potential evaporation.
-In many case the evaporation will be a reference evaporation for a different land cover.
+In many cases the evaporation will be a reference evaporation for a different land cover.
 In that case you can use the et_reftopot.tbl file to set the mutiplication per landuse to go from the supplied evaporation to the potential evaporation for each land cover.
 By default al is set to 1.0 assuming the evaporation